vanessa-harmon/FlickPix/README.md

 install dependencies via `npm install`
 1. Sign up for an account on https://www.themoviedb.org/si
 2. Fork and clone the repo
-3. Get Get your API Read Access Token from the settings/api page and paste it within the api/keys.py TMDB_API_KEY = "Bearer 'ENTER YOUR TOKEN'"
+3. Get Get your API Read Access Token from the settings/api page and paste it within the .env file TMDB_API_KEY = "Bearer 'ENTER YOUR TOKEN'"
 4. CD into the new project directory
 5. run `docker volume create flickpix`